 Proposals for new undergraduate minors and concentrations require Senate approval.
 The unit proposing the new program should refer below for information on the approval process as well as to access the required documentation needed to put forward a program proposal for a new minor or concentration.
-Note that all proposals for introduction of a new minor or concentration should initially be discussed with the Vice-Provost (Integrated Planning & Academic Programs).
+Note that all proposals for introduction of a new minor or concentration should initially be discussed with the Deputy Provost (Academic Planning and Programs).

 To request the template for the Proposal of a New Academic Minor / Concentration, please email Cassandra Davidson, Academic Programs Specialist in the Office of the Provost and Vice-President (Academic).

-Should you have any questions regarding the proposal of new programs, please contact Dr. David Collins, Vice-Provost (Integrated Planning & Academic Programs).
+Should you have any questions regarding the proposal of new programs, please contact Dr. Todd Mondor, Deputy Provost (Academic Planning and Programs).

 Stage 1: Preliminary Proposal